Query Sculpting: Advanced Google Shopping Strategy

 Step 4 – Set campaign priorities and bids

-Remember, you’re using campaign priorities to tell Google which campaign to serve first and how much you’re willing to bid to filter you’re query to the right campaign.
+Remember, you’re using campaign priorities to tell Google which campaign to serve first and how much you’re willing to bid to filter your query to the right campaign.

 Set medium default CPC bids for all ad groups